 Best Practices for Formatting Your Resume

 To keep your resume format from being overwhelming, avoid using more than two fonts per page.
 In general, you can use one font for headings and one for body text.
 To further improve the look of your resume, use the same font and size for every heading and the same font and size for all body text.
 Here, you can make an exception for your name, which can be larger than other headings.
 For body text, stick to a font size that falls between 10.5 and 12, and make sure you’re using a legible, professional font.
 Some of the best resume fonts are Helvetica, Calibri, Arial Narrow, or Georgia.

 Formatting your margins and spacing

-White space is the key when it comes to improving the overall look and readability of your resume format.
+White space is the key to improving the overall look and readability of your resume format.
 So, make sure to add sufficient line space and leave white space between the sections of your resume.
 To do this, use the Format – Paragraph – Spacing command in MS Word or a similar word processor.
 When setting your margins, balance them so that there isn’t excessive space at the top or bottom of the page.
 At the same time, leave big enough margins that no text will get cut when printing the resume.
 The standard margin size for professional documents is one inch on all sides.

 Choose an appropriate resume length

 In most cases, your resume should not be longer than one page.
 However, there a few exceptions to this guideline.
 If you have 10 or more years of experience relevant to the position you’re applying for, you may need more than one page to present it effectively.
 Similarly, if you’re applying for a management or executive level position, you can include more relevant information.
 But in general, you should try and stick to one page only.

 Highlight your objective statement